Connecting to the serial console on Windows

-Here is a brief guide on using PuTTY to connect to our console shell, for both virtual and dedicated machines.
+Here is a brief guide to using PuTTY to connect to our console shell, for both Legacy Virtual Machines and Dedicated Servers.
 PuTTY is a simple SSH client available for Windows (but also works on Linux).

 - Type in the name of the console machine.
-See the Console Shell Page for information on how to determine this for dedicated hosts and virtual machines.
+See the Console Shell page for information on how to determine this for Dedicated Servers and Legacy Virtual Machines.

 - Type in the username with which you would like to log in as.
-For customers with dedicated hosts, this is always ‘dhshell’.
-For virtual machine customers, this is the same as your virtual machine name (joebloggs in the example)
+For customers with Dedicated Servers, this is always

 - Select the public key.
-This is mandatory if you’re a dedicated host customer — please get in touch if we have not provided the PuTTY key.
-For virtual machine customers, the password will be the same as the one in the “welcome” email, unless you have changed it, of course.
+This is mandatory if you’re a Dedicated Server customer; please contact support if we have not provided the PuTTY key.
+For Legacy Virtual Machine customers, the password will be the same as the one in the welcome email, unless you have changed it of course.

-- Click “connect”.
-Et voilà!
+connect.
 It should have logged in.
-You might get prompted to accept the host key.
+You may be prompted to accept the host key.
 If you would like to check it, we have a list of host keys available.